sumonbis/FairPreprocessing/INSTALL.md

 # Installation and Usage

-The source code is written in Python 3 and tested using Python 3.7.
+The source code is written in Python 3 and tested using Python 3.7 on Mac OS.
 It is recommended to use a virtual Python environment for this setup.
-Further, we used shell scripts to automate running benchmark and Python scripts.
+Furthermore, we used bash shell scripts to automate running benchmark and Python scripts.

 ## Installation and Environment Setup
 Follow the instructions below to setup environment and run the source code for reproduction.